History of College football in Timeline

 College football

-May 1900: Yost hired as football coach at Stanford University
+May 1900: Yost hired as Stanford coach

 In May 1900, Yost was hired as the football coach at Stanford University.

-August 21, 1900: Yost Arrives at Stanford
+August 21, 1900: Yost arrives at Stanford University

-On August 21, 1900, Yost arrived in Palo Alto, California, to coach football at Stanford University.
+On August 21, 1900, Yost arrived in Palo Alto, California to coach football at Stanford University.

-1901: Yost hired by Michigan Wolverines
+1901: Yost hired by Michigan

 In 1901, Yost was hired by Charles A. Baird as the head football coach for the Michigan Wolverines football team.